theyapapa/cryptonews/opinion-europe-must-embrace-blockchain-to-avoid-cybercolonization-e57717d7.md

 Through the GDPR, Europe and France have already been the first to regulate data privacy, protecting both individual rights and digital sovereignty from foreign tech giants.

-On the other hand, when U.S. tech giants hold a monopoly they can charge significant fees, force certain types of payments, and coerce end-users in a myriad of other ways.Array
+On the other hand, when U.S. tech giants hold a monopoly they can charge significant fees, force certain types of payments, and coerce end-users in a myriad of other ways.

 [Original source](https://cointelegraph.com/news/opinion-europe-must-embrace-blockchain-to-avoid-cybercolonization)